stechstudio/laravel-storage-connect/README.md

 });
 ```

-To authorize a new cloud connection you can do this from a controller method:
+To authorize a new cloud connection you can redirect to the pre-wired route of `/storage-connect/authorize/dropbox`, or you can create our own route and call:

 ```php
 return StorageConnect::driver('dropbox')->authorize($redirectUrl);
 ```

-Alternatively you can just use the pre-wired route of `/storage-connect/authorize/dropbox`.

-Once authorized you you can upload files like this:
+Once authorized you you can load a connection and upload files:

 ```php
 StorageConnect::load('dropbox')->upload("/path/to/source/file.pdf", "uploaded.pdf");